diegofornalha/coflow/content/pages/faq.md

           [Saiba mais sobre o IBM Blockchain
           Platform](https://www.ibm.com/br-pt/blockchain/platform)
-      - question: How is this different from what we have today?
+      - question: O que são os contratos inteligentes?
         answer: >-
           At the office, working together is often a distruction, on remote, it could be motivation, At the office, working together is often a